 Telecommunications in South Africa

-Telecommunications in South Africa, including internet, television and phone services, are provided to a good standard in urban areas.
+Telecommunications in South Africa, including internet, television and phone services, are at a good standard in urban areas.
 In recent years, there has been an increase in the number of providers in all industries, meaning greater consideration needs to be given to choosing the appropriate packages.
-To watch TV in South Africa, you will need to purchase a TV license from SABC.
+To watch TV in South Africa, you will also need to purchase a TV license from SABC.

 Connecting telephone in South Africa is fairly straightforward.
 Landline rental is provided by only two companies – Telkom (who until fairly recently had a monopoly on South African line rental) and Neotel.
 Telkom offers standard landline rental alongside various internet and mobile phone deals.
 Neotel offers a wider range of packages but, as it is a fairly new company, has more limited coverage.
 Both companies charge an installation fee.

-Landlines can be ordered from either company online or by phone.
-Once the order is placed, the company will contact you to set a date for installation or delivery.
+Landlines are available from either company online or by phone.
+After ordering, the company contacts you to set a date for installation or delivery.
 Landline costs are around ZAR 200 per month, with combined phone and internet packages starting at around ZAR 600 per month.

 Mobile phones in South Africa are common, with 90% of the national territory covered by the GSM network.
 There are five main mobile phone providers in South Africa: Cell C, Vodacom, Virgin Mobile, MTN South Africa and Telkom (formerly 8ta).